vfarcic/devops26/manuscript/02-intro.md

 Please replace the first `[...]` with the AWS Access Key ID, and the second with the AWS Secret Access Key.
 I am assuming that you are already familiar with AWS and you know how to create those keys, or that you already have them.
 If that's not the case, please follow the instructions from the [Managing Access Keys for Your AWS Account Root User](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html) page.

 Now we're ready to create an EKS cluster.
 We'll name it `jx-rocks` (`-n`).
 It will run inside `us-west-2` region (`-r`) and on `t2.medium` (2 CPUs and 4 GB RAM) machines (`--node-type`).
-Unlike with GKE, we won't get Cluster Autoscaler out of the box, but we'll fix that later.
-For now, you can assume that there will eventually be autoscaling, so there's no need to worry whether the current capacity is enough.
-If anything, it is likely more than we need from the start.
+Unlike with GKE, we won't get a Cluster Autoscaler out of the box, but we'll fix that later.
+For now, you can assume that there eventually will be autoscaling, so there's no need to worry whether the current capacity is enough.
+If anything, it is likely more than we will need from the start.
 Still, even though autoscaling will come later, we'll set the current (`--nodes`) and the minimum (`--nodes-min`) number of nodes to three, and the maximum to six ( `--nodes-max`).
 That will be converted into AWS Auto-Scaling Groups and, in case of a misstep, it'll protect us from ending up with more nodes than we can afford.

 We'll also set the default Jenkins X password to `admin` (`--default-admin-password`).
-Otherwise, the process would create a random one.
+Otherwise, the process will create a random one.
 Finally, we'll set `jx-rocks` as the default environment prefix (`--default-environment-prefix`).
 A part of the process will create a few repositories (one for staging and the other for production), and that prefix will be used to form their names.
 We won't go into much detail about those environments and repositories just yet.
 That's reserved for one of the follow-up chapters.

 Feel free to change any of the values in the command that follows to suit your needs better.
 Or, keep them as they are.
 After all, this is only a practice, and you'll be able to destroy the cluster and recreate it later on with different values.